thephpleague/csv/docs/9.0/writer/helpers.md

 The `League\Csv\ColumnConsistency` class validates the inserted record column count consistency.

-This class constructor accepts a single argument `$column_count` which sets the column count value and validate each record length against the given value.
-If the value differs an `CannotInsertRecord` will be thrown.
+This class constructor accepts a single argument `$column_count` which sets the column count value and validates each record length against the given value.
+If the value differs, a `CannotInsertRecord` exception will be thrown.

-if `$column_count` equals `-1`, the object will lazy set the column count value according to the next inserted record and therefore will also validate it.
-On the next insert, if the given value differs a `CannotInsertRecord` exception is triggered.
+If `$column_count` equals `-1`, the object will lazy set the column count value according to the next inserted record and therefore will also validate it.
+On the next insert, if the given value differs, a `CannotInsertRecord` exception is triggered.
 At any given time you can retrieve the column count value using the `ColumnConsistency::getColumnCount` method.

 ```php
 use League\Csv\Writer;
 use League\Csv\ColumnConsistency;

 $validator = new ColumnConsistency();
 $writer = Writer::createFromPath('/path/to/your/csv/file.csv');